This Dublin Coddle is a delicious, comforting bake of sausage, cabbage, and potatoes for a healthy, traditional Irish meal the family will love!

 - Preheat the oven to 350 F.

 - Heat a large, lidded pot over medium heat and add the bacon.
-Cook until crisp, then remove from pan and roughly chop into thirds.
+Cook until crisp, then remove from pot and roughly chop into thirds.

-- Add the sausage to the pan, working in two batches, and cook 4-6 minutes per side until browned.
-Remove the sausage from the pan.
+- Add the sausage to the pot, working in two batches, and cook 4-6 minutes per side until browned.
+Remove the sausage from the pot.

-- Add the onion wedges to the pan and add the cabbage, potatoes, onion, bacon, salt, pepper, and parsley to the pot.
-Toss to coat, then add all the broth and place the sausages on top.
+- Add the onion wedges to the pot, then add the cabbage, potatoes, bacon, salt, pepper, and parsley to the pot.
+Toss to coat, then add the broth and place the sausages on top.

-- Bake for two hours, until potatoes are easily pierced with a fork.
+- Bake with the lid on for two hours, until potatoes are easily pierced with a fork.
 Top with additional dried parsley and serve!